IBM/ibm-ix-aem-sonarqube-plugin/assets/readme/UseConstantsForHttpCodes.md

-<p>Use _HttpServletResponse_ class constants for Http response codes instead of using hardcoded numbers.
+<p>Use <i>HttpServletResponse</i> class constants for Http response codes instead of using hardcoded numbers.

 | Additional Information |       |
 |------------------------|-------|